oMatheuss/mapla/README.md

 # Mapla Lang

 This repository contains the source code for the Mapla compiler.
+Mapla is a recursive acronym for "MApla Programming LAnguage"

 ## Overview